 Jeremy has enjoyed collaborations with maestro Lim Yau, Ashley Solomon, Volker Hartung, Somtow Sucharitkul, Joshua Kangming Tan, the Singapore Lyric Opera, Siam Philharmonic Orchestra, New Opera Singapore, NAFA Symphony Orchestra, chamber•sounds, Ding Yi Music Company and the Mus’art Wind Orchestra.

 As an educator, Jeremy is currently an adjunct voice lecturer at the School of Music, Nanyang Academy of Fine Arts.
 He also teaches voice at the United World College Southeast Asia (East) and Intune Music School.

-Presently pursuing his Bachelor’s degree from the Royal College of Music, Jeremy holds a diploma in music from NAFA.
-He currently works with soprano Jessica Chen and vocal coach Vincent Chen, and has studied with tenors Lim Shieh Yih, Justin Lavender, Nicholas Sears, Lemuel Dela Cruz and baritone Stephen Roberts.
+Jeremy has a Bachelor of Music degree from the Royal College of Music after receiving a diploma in music from NAFA.
+He currently works with soprano Jessica Chen and vocal coach Vincent Chen, and has studied with tenors Lim Shieh Yih, Justin Lavender, Nicholas Sears and baritone Stephen Roberts.

 For more information, please visit www.jeremykoh.com.